Schimmel auf Blumenerde

 Mold

-Mold on potting soil is a common problem that occurs especially with houseplants.
-Although the mold is not harmful to the plant itself in most cases, it often indicates unfavorable care conditions.
+Mold on potting soil is a common problem, especially with houseplants.
+Although the mold is usually not harmful to the plant itself, it often indicates unfavorable growing conditions.

 Causes of mold

-• Waterlogging: Too frequent watering or poor drainage promotes mold growth.
+• Waterlogging : Overwatering or poor drainage promotes mold growth.

 • Poor ventilation: A location with little air circulation promotes the development of mold spores.

-• Nutrient-rich soil: Organic material in the soil can encourage mold, especially if it remains moist.
+• Nutrient-rich soil: Organic material in the soil can promote mold growth, especially if it remains moist.

-• Whitish or grayish coating on the earth's surface.
+• Whitish or greyish coating on the earth's surface.

 • In severe cases, visible fungal growth.

-1. Remove the top layer of soil and discard it.
+1. Remove the top layer of soil and dispose of it.

 2. Loosen the remaining soil to improve air circulation.